Government of Trois-Rivières: History

 It does not seem to act promulgating the creation of the three governments of Canada under the French regime (1608-1763).
 In this, the model here is similar to that of France.
 At that time, the valley of the St. Lawrence consisted of three population centres: Québec (from 1608), Trois-Rivières (from 1634) and Montreal (from 1642).
 It then became necessary to create three governments.
-In Trois-Rivières, the first captain to hold the title of governor Francis Champflour in 1643.
+In Trois-Rivières, the first captain to hold the title of governor Francois Champflour in 1643.
 Thus appeared the three governments of New France.

 At its inception in 1643, the Government of Trois-Rivières had only one permanent establishment, the position of Trois-Rivières.
 Manors had been granted around (Hertel fief in 1633, Godefroy fief in 1633, lordship Jesuits in 1634 lordship of La Madeleine in 1636, Godefroy de Lintot fief in 1637, Dutort lordship in 1637, lordship of Batiscan in 1639), while others were projected (fief de l'Arbre à-la-Croix in 1644, Marsolet fief in 1644).
 Despite several attempts, no one lived in these lordships because of the Iroquois threat, it was not until 1665 with the arrival of the Carignan-Salières Regiment.
 The center of the Government of Trois-Rivières will begin on the north shore of the St. Lawrence River from Trois-Rivières down to the east, probably for the sole reason that the rest of the country was in a flood zone.
 Trois-Rivières is the first occupied, followed by Cap-de-la-Madeleine little after 1640, the Champlain from 1664 or 1665, the Batiscan to 1666 and Sainte-Anne-de-la-Pérade from 1667.

 In 1648, the governor of Trois-Rivières became a member of the Council of Quebec, created the previous year.
 In 1651, the Government of Trois-Rivières has a Seneschal (court), which like back in France, the post of high judge was held by a civil officer called a Lieutenant-General.

 The government of Trois-Rivières was maintained by the British during the military regime (1760-1764), with the difference that during this period, each government is autonomous and was not submitted to the Quebec Governor.
 Each government resorted to a currency of a different course, and required a passport for entry and exit.
 The two boundaries separating the three governments were a crossing equipped with a garrison: one in Sainte-Anne-de-la-Joliette, between the Governments of Québec and Trois-Rivières, and the other Maskinongé, between governments of Trois-Rivières and Montreal.

 The government of Trois-Rivières was abolished on 10 August 1764, when the British replaced the three governments with two districts, one in Quebec and the other Montreal.
 The Saint-Maurice River marked the division between the two districts.